Arronk/My-Coding-Journey/LogR3.md

 Finished the final chapter in the textbook for MIT 6.00.2x although it practically went completely over my head.
 The chapter was on machine learning and I think it's just one of those things that will take some practice to get a better visual in my mind about how the core functions and math are working

+## Day 36: 06/12/2018

+### Progress: Worked on MIT 6.00.2x again

+Week 5 was released tonight so I went through and completed all videos and exercises.
+The final exam is next week and I should have pset 4 submitted before the end of the week.
+It's been a pretty interesting subject and I think I will delve deeper into statistics and machine learning in the future.